$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: Appendix

-In this appendix we will give examples of products (used in the main text) in the Mixed cone of type II between Bredon motivic cohomology classes.
-More types of cohomology products can be found in the appendix of \cite{BD}.
+In this Appendix we will give examples of products (used in the main text) in the Mixed Cone of Type II between motivic cohomology classes that are expressed in terms of motivic generators.
+More types of results like these can be found in the appendix of \cite{BD}.

 We start with a lemma about the $C_2\times \Sigma_2$ isotropy long exact sequence.

 \begin{lemma} We have that

 in the $C_2\times\Sigma_2$ isotropy long exact sequence, where $p^*: \tilde{H}^*_{Br,K}(\tilde{E}_{\Sigma_2}C_2)\rightarrow H^*_{Br,K}(pt)$. \end{lemma} \begin{proof} The first statement follows from the fact that $\fc{\susp c}{x_1x_3}\in \tilde{H}^{1-\sigma+\epsilon-\sigma\otimes\epsilon}_{Br,K}(\tilde{E}_{\Sigma_2}C_2)$ is the generator and the isotropy sequence map $f:H^{1-\sigma+\epsilon-\sigma\otimes\epsilon}_{Br,K}(pt)\rightarrow H^{1-\sigma+\epsilon-\sigma\otimes\epsilon}_{Br,K}(E_{\Sigma_2}C_2)$ sends $\iota_2$ to zero.
 Indeed, suppose $f(\iota_2)\neq 0$.
 Because we have $f(\iota_2)=\ka_2^{-1}$ (see Theorem \ref{cEC}).
 This means that $f(\ka_2\iota_2)=1$, but because $\ka_2\iota_2=\ka_2\ka_3\theta_1=y_1^2\theta_1=0$ we obtain a contradiction.